England | Scotland | Wales | Northern Ireland | Ireland

 · every 3 years between the ages of 24½ -49;

-These are held in October/November every year for all 65 year olds and over and anybody with increased health risk of complications from influenza.
+These are held in Sept - Dec every year for all 65 year olds and over and anybody with increased health risk of complications from influenza

 Certain services such as private sick notes, insurance claim forms and some medical examinations are not covered by the NHS and charges are made in line with The British Medical Association recommendations.
 Please see leaflet for details of Private Charges.